 Well, one practice is spring cleaning, an age-old traditional way to welcome the new season.
-At home we have embraced this with gusto, opening doors and windows to let in sunshine and fresh air.
-We have been sweeping away dust and withered leaves, polishing the windows, and discarding things that we no longer use.
-We haven’t had the audacity to tackle the clutter in the basement yet!
-But we have been getting some lovely fresh flowers for our dining room table every week and that has really helped to freshen things up.
+At home we have embraced cleaning with gusto, opening doors and windows to let in sunshine and fresh air.
+We have swept away dust and withered leaves, polishing the windows, and discarding things that we no longer use.
+We haven’t had the audacity to tackle the clutter in the basement ye, but we have been getting some lovely fresh flowers for our dining room table every week, and that has really helped to freshen things up.
 I am also looking forward to the arrival of delicious fruits and veggies to make wonderful entrees, quiches, pies, and desserts.
 The local farmers’ market won’t open until early May, so what can I do to switch up the palette of my treats in the meantime?

-The idea struck to cook something with a shade of green.
+The idea struck me to cook something with a shade of green.
 There aren’t many naturally green desserts, and usually these are flavored with mint or basil.
-Then, I remembered how much I enjoyed green tea ice cream some years ago at my local ice cream shop, Sebastian Joe’s.
-It happens that I love making homemade ice cream and during summer I spend much of my free time whipping up fresh batches of a really scrumptious ice cream base recipe, so I wondered: wouldn’t it be fun to create a matcha ice cream flavor?
+I remembered how much I enjoyed green tea ice cream some years ago at my local ice cream shop, Sebastian Joe’s.
+It so happens that I love making homemade ice cream, and during summer, I spend much of my free time whipping up fresh batches of a really scrumptious ice cream base recipe, so I wondered: wouldn’t it be fun to create a matcha ice cream flavor?

 The traditional Japanese tea ceremony focuses on serving and drinking matcha as hot tea.
 The Zen Buddhists drank matcha tea to concentrate and achieve a meditative state.
 Brewing the perfect cup of green tea requires patience, and the whole process of making and drinking it can be relaxing if you give yourself the time to be mindful.
 The tea used in such ceremonies is ceremonial-grade matcha, which is of a higher quality than the culinary-grade matcha I used in my recipe below.
 Certain blends of matcha are given special tea names called chamei, named by the producing plantation or the creator of the blend or the grandmaster of a certain tea tradition.